 What is the Essential Statistical Assets (ESA) for Australia initiative?

-The ESA for Australia initiative is being led by the Australian Bureau of Statistics as a key National Statistical Service (NSS) strategy.
+The ESA for Australia initiative is a collaborative effort between the ABS and other Commonwealth and State/Territory government organisations.
 The aim of the initiative is to allow for effective prioritisation of investment, focus and effort within the NSS, by identifying those essential statistical assets which are critical to decision-making in a complex and sometimes fragmented information environment across Australia.

-Developing a list of agreed essential statistical assets will enable the Australian Government, in partnership with state and territory governments, to pursue the following objectives:
+Developing a list of essential statistics, and the quality assessment process itself, has enabled the Australian Government, in partnership with state and territory governments, to pursue the following objectives:

 1. More efficient use of government resources by identifying areas of duplication and underutilisation;